 There are different ways to compost, which I summarize here:

 Backyard composting.
 Ideal, if you have the space.
 It’s possible to compost even in an urban setting but requires a bit more planning.
+Learn how to compost with Green That Life’s compost guide.

 Community Composting.
 This is a program supported by a municipality or organization.
 I helped set up one in my hometown and it has been incredibly successful.